Go Back Email Link

 Instructions

-• Prep Jars and Lids.
+• Prep jars and lids.
 Wash jars, lids, and rings in hot, soapy water.
 Rinse well.
-Place jars in a large pot of hot water or in the oven while you prep the fruit.
+Place jars in water bath canner or a large pot of hot water or in the oven while you prep the fruit.
 The jars do not need to be sterilized, but they need to be hot and clean.
 Keep everything hot until you're ready to use.

-• Make Syrup.
-In a large pot, mix 1 cup of sugar with 4 cups of water.
+• Make syrup.
+In a large pot, mix 2 cups of sugar with 8 cups of water.
 Bring to a boil, stirring until sugar is dissolved.

 • Put on lids.
 Wipe the rim of the jar with a clean towel.
 Place a new lid on the jar.
 Screw on the ring until fingertip-tight.

-• Process Jars.
-Put the filled jars back into the large pot of boiling water, making sure they are covered by at least 1 inch of water.
+• Process.
+Put the filled jars back into the water bath canner (or large pot of boiling water), making sure they are covered by at least 1 inch of water.
 Boil for 25 minutes for quart jars, or 20 minutes for pint jars.
 Use a jar lifter to remove jars from water.
 Place on a towel.

 • Cool and store.
-Let jars cool.
-You may hear a popping sound as lids seal.
-Once jars are cool, check to make sure lids have sealed by pressing down in the center of each lid.
+Let the jars cool.
+You may hear a popping sound as the lids seal.
+Once the jars are cool, check to make sure the lids have sealed by pressing down in the center of each lid.
 If it doesn't pop back, it's sealed.
 Store jars in a cool, dark place for up to a year.

 Notes